HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/xmlaccess.md

 --xmlFile <Absolute or relative path to xmlaccess input file>
 ```

-Use this attribute to if you want to specify the filename of output file:
+Use this attribute to specify the name of the output XML file:

 ```
 --xmlAccessOutputFileName <filename>.xml
 ```

-Command options passed through the command line overrides values set in the config.json file.
+Command options passed through the command line overrides values set in the `config.json` file.

 Log files from command execution can be found in the logs directory of the DXClient installation.